zoefleischer/Trade-History-Analysis/README.md

 - Average confirmation requirements of other exchanges (Coinbase:3, Kraken:4, Binance:1): Most big exchanges seem to require less block confirmations than the Bitcoin blockchain itsself.
 They take the risk in order to give their customers the convenience of shorter waiting times for deposits.

--Dangers the exchange faces for not getting enough block confirmations:
+- Dangers the exchange faces for not getting enough block confirmations:
 The receiver could spend money that isn‘t his and the exchange would have to carry the costs of this as transactions on the blockchain are irreversible.
 Because the exchange technically has not received the Bitcoin before 6 block transactions have passed, and if they allow deposit and spending before that, they are basically lending the receiver a Bitcoin to bridge the time gap between sending and receiving.
 So the exchange would need a marginal reserve of liquidity to enable this.
 Another consideration is that in this gap time the price of Bitcoin could considerably drop, so the exchange would lose money.